keith-turner/webindex/docs/code-guide.md

 ### Page Loader
 ### Page Observer

 This observer computes the changes to links within a page.
-Specifically it computes the links added and deleted and then initiates follow on processing.
+It computes the links added and deleted and then push this information to the URI Map Observer and Page Exporter.

 **Code:** [PageObserver.java][PageObserver]

 ### URI Map Observer

+The code this this observer is very simple because it builds on the Collision Free Map Recipe.
+The observer responds to an update in the number of URIs that refererence a URI.
+It pushes these changes in reference counts to the Domain Map and URI Exporter.

+**Code:** [UriMap.java][UriMap]

 ### Domain Map Observer
-### Page Export
+### Page Exporter
-### URI Export
+### URI Exporter
-### Domain Export
+### Domain Exporter

 [PageObserver]: ../modules/data/src/main/java/io/fluo/webindex/data/fluo/PageObserver.java
+[UriMap]: ../modules/data/src/main/java/io/fluo/webindex/data/fluo/UriMap.java